Devvarshney11/TuteDude_Assignment/README.md

 - `videos`: Stores video metadata (title, duration, URL)
 - `watched_intervals`: Records each segment watched by a user
 - `video_progress`: Tracks overall progress and last position for each user/video

+### Challenges and Solutions

+During the development of Learning Vista, we encountered several challenges related to accurate video tracking:

+1. **Handling Video Skips**:

+   - **Challenge**: Users often skip through videos, which could falsely count unwatched sections.
+   - **Solution**: We implemented a maximum interval length (60 seconds) to detect skips.
+When a large interval is detected, we only count a small portion at the end, preventing inflation of watch time.

+2. **Floating Point Precision Issues**:

+   - **Challenge**: JavaScript's floating-point arithmetic caused inconsistencies when comparing video timestamps.
+   - **Solution**: We added a small tolerance (EPSILON = 0.1s) when comparing times and rounding timestamps to two decimal places to ensure consistent behavior.

+3. **Continuous Progress Updates**:

+   - **Challenge**: Sending too many interval updates to the server could overload it, while sending too few would make progress tracking less accurate.
+   - **Solution**: We implemented a balanced approach with:
+     - Real-time updates every 2 seconds during playback
+     - Immediate updates on pause, seek, and page leave events
+     - Interval extension for continuous playback to reduce database entries

+4. **Completion Detection**:

+   - **Challenge**: Determining when a video is truly "complete" is difficult, especially with non-linear viewing patterns.
+   - **Solution**: We implemented a dual approach:
+     - A video is marked as complete when the user has watched at least 95% of the content through tracked intervals
+     - A special completion marker is used that doesn't affect the resume position
+     - This prevents users from having to rewatch content they've already seen

+5. **Resume Position Accuracy**:
+   - **Challenge**: Determining the optimal position to resume playback from.
+   - **Solution**: We store the last position separately from the watched intervals, ensuring users can resume from exactly where they left off, even if that position is in the middle of a merged interval.

 ## Project Structure